Starting to Rhapsodize

 • Record yourself on audio and/or and listen to yourself as objectively as possible to hear what works in your performances and what needs more work.

 • Take and make every opportunity you can to perform poems.
 Share poems aloud with friends.
 Start a rhapsode group of your own and get together regularly to read poems aloud to one another and to discuss them.
 Seek out venues to host your performances.
+Performance opportunities can occur in live or media performances.
+Rhapsodizing thrives as well in audio and video performance as it does in live performance.

 • Listen to others performing poetry.
 Probably the most convenient source for rhapsodic models is on the internet.
 Many great professional actors’ performances are available with a simple search for their names or the name of the poem.
 The more famous the poem, the more likely you are to find a great performance.
 Many great performances are also on compact discs available for sale or through your public library.
 Naxos Audio Poetry has a sizeable collection from which to choose.
 Spend time listening to these great performances and learning from them.
 Keep a journal of your comments on these performances.
 Of course, you will find some exemplary work in our Rhapsodize Audio Catalog.
 You may also find some great performances by the volunteers who have recorded poetry on LibriVox.